bludit/documentation-english/themes/example-my-second-theme/index.md

 </html>
 </code></pre>

-If the user is in the home page, Bludit generate an array `$pages` with all the published pages, each page is an [Page Object](https://).
+If the user is in the home page, Bludit generates an array `$pages` with all the published pages, each page is a [Page Object](https://).

 <pre><code data-language="html"><!DOCTYPE html>
 <html>